Magnetization Step in Spatially Distorted Heisenberg Kagome Antiferromagnets

-In antiferromagnets on the {\kagome} lattice, geometrical frustration effects are believed to suppress the conventional magnetic long-range order and induce large degeneracy of the ground state.
-It opens a possibility of realizing spin-liquid states, spin analogues of liquids or ices~\cite{Eur.Phys.J.B.2.501}.
-Volborthite Cu$_3$V$_2$O$_7$(OH)$_2\cdot$2H$_2$O is known as a nearly ideal spin-$1/2$ {\kagome} antiferromagnet~\cite{JSSC.85.220}.
-Measurements of the magnetization and the specific heat for this compound indicate absence of the conventional magnetic long-range order down to 50\,mK~\cite{JPSJ.78.043704, JPSJ.70.3377}.
-Therefore, it is proposed that this material offers an evidence of the quantum spin-liquid state in nature~\cite{JPSJ.70.3377}.
+In antiferromagnets on the kagom\'{e} lattice, geometrical frustration effects are believed to suppress the conventional magnetic long-range order and induce a large degeneracy of the ground state.
+It opens a possibility of realizing spin-liquid states, which are spin analogues of liquids~\cite{Eur.Phys.J.B.2.501}.
+Volborthite Cu$_3$V$_2$O$_7$(OH)$_2\cdot$2H$_2$O is known as a nearly ideal spin-$1/2$ kagom\'{e} antiferromagnet~\cite{JSSC.85.220}.
+Measurements of the magnetization and specific heat for this compound indicate the absence of the conventional magnetic long-range order down to 50 mK~\cite{JPSJ.78.043704, JPSJ.70.3377}.
+Therefore, it is proposed that this material offers evidence of the quantum spin-liquid state in nature~\cite{JPSJ.70.3377}.

-Recent studies on volborthite have revealed the existence of unconventional three steps in the magnetization curve~\cite{JPSJ.78.043704}.
-These steps are not anticipated in the magnetization process of isotropic {\kagome} Heisenberg model in the literature~\cite{PhysRevLett.88.057204,JPSJ.70.3673} and the origin of these steps is not understood.
-A MC study of the classical Heisenberg model has clarified the existence of the magnetization plateau at one-third of the saturation magnetization ($m_{\mathrm{sat}}/3$) at finite temperatures interpreted as the order by disorder effect~\cite{PhysRevLett.88.057204}.
-Even for the quantum Heisenberg model ($S=1/2$ and $1$), exact diagonalization study has shown similar magnetization plateau at zero temperature~\cite{JPSJ.70.3673}.
-However, the magnetization step has not been found at all in the isotropic {\kagome} Heisenberg model.
+Recent studies on volborthite have revealed the existence of three unconventional steps in the magnetization curve~\cite{JPSJ.78.043704}.
+These steps are not anticipated in the magnetization process of the isotropic kagom\'{e} Heisenberg model in the literature~\cite{PhysRevLett.88.057204,JPSJ.70.3673} and their origin is not yet understood.
+A MC study of the classical Heisenberg model has clarified the existence of the magnetization plateau at one-third of the saturation magnetization ($m_{\mathrm{sat}}/3$) at finite temperatures, interpreted as the order-by-disorder effect~\cite{PhysRevLett.88.057204}.
+Even for the quantum Heisenberg model ($S=1/2$ and $1$), an exact diagonalization study has shown a similar magnetization plateau at zero temperature~\cite{JPSJ.70.3673}.
+However, the magnetization step has not been found in the isotropic kagom\'{e} Heisenberg model.